datalyytikko/JHU-DS-C4-CP/README.md

 ##Description
 This github repo contains the the needed the fulfill the course project requirements.

-The run_analysis.R file contains the source to fetch, read, modify and write the data.
+The run_analysis.R file contains the source code to read, modify and write the data.
 Code has dependencies for several libraries.
-Note that libraries are not installed for you, but you must install them by yourself.
+Note that these libraries are not installed for you, but you must install them by yourself.
 Required libraries can be found from the beginning of the source code.

 ##Folder Structure
-The code creates folder following folder structure under your working directory:
-    data\
+The code expects to find the required source data set from the following folder:
     UCI HAR Dataset\

 ##Other notes
-Under data\ you can find the actual data.
 Code creates avgs.txt file in your working directory.

 ##Usage